Skip to main content

 The Simulation Mix

 You control what gets tested.
-Run a full health check or narrow down to a single Intent, Call Outcome, or behaviour check, every run is yours to configure.
+Run a full health check or narrow down to a single Intent, Call Outcome, or eval.
+Every run is yours to configure.

 Routine CallersPressure Tests

-What they doAI Callers that simulate your everyday customers, cooperative, on-topic, working through your agent’s normal workflowsAI Callers that simulate the difficult ones, unhappy customers, edge cases, people trying to bypass your process or ask for something outside scope
+What they doSimulation agents that play your everyday customers, cooperative, on-topic, working through your agent’s normal workflowsSimulation agents that play the difficult ones, unhappy customers, edge cases, people trying to bypass your process or ask for something outside scope

 What you learnHow your agent performs on the happy path when everything goes the way it’s supposed toWhere your agent has a breaking point, hallucination, scope boundary, escalation handling, and other failure modes

-How they’re generatedFrom your agent’s configured Intents and Call OutcomesAuto-generated from your configured behaviour checks
+How they’re generatedFrom your agent’s configured Intents and Call OutcomesAuto-generated from your configured evals

 Why volume matters